larsgeorge/jmxtoolkit/README.rst

 Check
 -----

 A check is a Nagios type check where usually a single value of a JMX attribute or operation is compared to a threshold value.
 If the value is higher than the threshold a specific exit code is used to indicate a warning or even an error state.
 These exit codes are used by tools like Nagios to check if a value is OK or not.
 Examples::

-    $ java org.apache.hadoop.hbase.jmxtoolkit.JMXToolkit \
+    $ java com.larsgeorge.jmxtoolkit.JMXToolkit \
       -u "service:jmx:rmi:///jndi/rmi://master.foobar.com:10001/jmxrmi" \
       -o "hadoop:name=FSNamesystemState,service=NameNode" -q CapacityRemaining \
       -w "0|2::16583540879360:<|1::8291770439680:<" -v